calvinfroedge/codeigniter-oauth/README.md

+# THIS CODE IS NO LONGER MAINTAINED.
+IF YOU WOULD LIKE TO BECOME THE NEW MAINTAINER FOR THIS PROJECT, PLEASE MESSAGE ME.

 # Codeigniter Oauth

 Helps you work with different Oauth providers to authorize users with your application with a single input and response format, allowing you to pass the authentication mechanism as a variable and simplify your underlying implementation.